Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 I made a “Custom Message” inside the network cue with the same network patch:

 One important note about this from Figure 53: this filter setting is not persistent and gets reset in the Eos after a reboot.
-So it’s probably worth adding a cue like this in your preshow test.
+So it’s probably worth adding a “filter on” cue like this in your preshow.
 Hopefully ETC will someday add a system option to disable this.

 MIDI Show Control (MSC)

-And then, in the Show Control window, set up to receive MSC.
-In the old days, MSC might be split or looped thru to several devices (yet another problem we don’t have with network based approaches), so the developers included in the standard a “Device ID”.
-The idea was if you have two lighting consoles that are being driven from the same hardware MIDI line, you would set each with a unique ID so you could address them separately.
-These days, MIDI adapters are cheap so personally if I had to use MSC I would drive a separate line to each device, and I just set them all to Receive Device ID 1 as I did here
+In the old days, MSC might be split or looped thru to several devices, so the developers included in the standard a “Device ID”.
+The idea was that if you have two lighting consoles that are being driven from the same hardware MIDI line, you would set each with a unique ID so you could address them separately.
+Again, this is another benefit of networks; you can just set each device to its unique IP address, connect everything together and then connect through each console’s unique IP.

 If you put in a Cue Go without a Cue number, it will just execute the next cue.